rvoskamp/InfoCenter-Customizations-Demo/custom/demo/README.md

 ### Custom REST API modules

-**sql.py** is a Python file which constructs an SQL statement that will be executed by the REST API before returning the results to the client. *component* is the name associated with the custom statement.
+**sql.py** constructs an SQL statement that will be executed by the REST API before returning the results to the client. *component* is the name associated with the custom statement.
 ```python
 def GetCustomSQL(component,inputDict):
     status = "ok"